sebago08/CodeReader_eng_abdirahim/replit.md

 **User Approval System:**
 - New users register but are NOT automatically approved (isApproved = false by default)
-- Users must wait for Super Admin approval before they can log in
+- Users must wait for admin approval before they can log in
 - When unapproved users try to login, they receive a clear message about pending approval

 **Role Hierarchy:**